kuchurisatwik/ToDoList/README.md

 # 📝 ToDoList (FastAPI) — Beginner Practice Project

-Hi! 👋
+Hi
 This is a **small To-Do backend** that I created using **FastAPI** while practicing.
-I’m still a **beginner** (only done about 2 FastAPI projects so far), so I tried to write everything in a clean and simple way so that other beginners can also understand.
+I’m still a **beginner** (only done about 2 to 3 FastAPI projects so far), so I tried to write everything in a clean and simple way so that I can also understand.

 ---

-## 💡 What this project is
+##  What this project is

 - A simple backend where you can **create**, **read**, **update**, and **delete** To-Do tasks.
 - It also has **user authentication** (login) just to practice how auth works in FastAPI.